Steve Paikin

 Steven Hillel Paikin (born June 9, 1960) is a Canadian journalist, author, and documentary producer.
-Paikin has primarily worked for TVOntario (TVO), Ontario's public broadcaster, and is anchor of TVO's flagship current affairs program The Agenda with Steve Paikin.
+Paikin has primarily worked for TVOntario (TVO), Ontario's public broadcaster, and was formerly the anchor of TVO's flagship current affairs program The Agenda with Steve Paikin.

 Early life and education

 A native of Hamilton, Ontario, Paikin was born to Lawrence Sidney (Larry) Paikin, a manufacturer and owner of Ennis-Paikin Steel Ltd., and Marina Suzanne (Marnie) Sibulash.
 Marnie Paikin was invested a Member of the Order of Canada in 1999 for her work in education and health policy.
 She was also chair of Atomic Energy of Canada Limited and of the Ontario Council on University Affairs.
 Paikin is Jewish.

-Paikin graduated from Hillfield Strathallan College in 1978 and continued to university where he received a Bachelor of Arts degree from the University of Toronto (Victoria University, Toronto 1981).
+Paikin graduated from Hillfield Strathallan College in 1978 and continued to university where he received a Bachelor of Arts degree from the University of Toronto (Victoria College 1981).
 Later, Paikin received his master's degree in broadcast journalism from Boston University.
 He served as sports editor for the University of Toronto's independent weekly, The Newspaper, while pursuing his BA, and was the play-by-play voice of the Varsity Blues hockey and football teams on U of T Radio.